 The financial services industry sits at the frontlines of a rapidly evolving cyber threat landscape.
 Financial institutions, treasure troves of sensitive personal and financial data, are prime targets for cybercriminals armed with an ever-expanding arsenal of sophisticated hacking techniques.
 The industry faces a growing danger as these threats become increasingly complex, necessitating robust security measures that can adapt and respond effectively to these challenges.

-How does 2FA reduce the risk of cyber attacks at financial services organizations?
+How 2FA reduces the risk of cyber attacks at financial services organizations

 Two-factor authentication for finance is a critical line of defense.
 Why?